 Tips for the Best Raspberry Blondies

-- Measure correctly: I'm an American, so I don't use a kitchen scale when baking (I know!), but to get the most accurate measurement of flour, scoop your flour into the measuring cup then level it off with a knife.
+- Measure correctly: to get the most accurate measurement of flour, scoop flour into the measuring cup then level it off with a knife.
 This way you don't over pack the flour and end up with a dry, crumbly result.

 - Don't over mix the batter: this is so important with gluten free baked goods.
 If you over mix the batter, you end up with a dense or gummy texture instead of a light, chewy texture.

-- Don't over bake the blondies: be sure to pull them out of the oven when a toothpick comes out clean even if the center doesn't look quite done on top.
+- Don't over bake the blondies: be sure to pull them out of the oven when a toothpick comes out with a few crumbs on it, even if the center doesn't look quite done on top.
 They will cook a bit more as they cool.

 FAQ